binary-person/rammerhead/README.md

 ## Installing and running

-Assuming you have node already installed, clone the repo, then run `npm install`.
+Assuming you have node already installed, clone the repo, then run `npm install`, then run `npm run build`.

 After, configure your settings in [src/config.js](src/config.js).
 If you wish to consistently pull updates from this repo without the hassle of merging, create `config.js` in the root folder so they override the configs in `src/`.